philbo87/dropwizard-routing/README.md

         }
     }

+You can then access all your DAOs via the DAORouter's getDAO(Class<?>) method or provide helper methods in your DAORouter for easier access.

 Dropwizard Routing Migrations
 ------------------
 The dropwizard routing migrations module is a direct replica of the dropwizard migrations module with an extra '--route' option.
 Also the migrationDatabase has been removed and the module will use the same database information as your application.
 If you specify a route the db command will only execute on the specified route.
 If you do not specify a route the db command will execute on all the routes.
 The 'db' command has been replaced with 'routingdb'.

 example:

     java -jar my.jar routingdb migrate --route starbucks my.yml

 More Information